 How accurate is Victoria’s depiction of the Khyber Pass incident?

-The ITV series delves into real military history for its first new episode
+The ITV series delves into real military history for the opening episode of series two

-The first episode of ITV period drama Victoria delves straight into a genuine military incident, depicting the retreat and massacre of many British soldiers in Afghanistan at an area known as the Khyber Pass (a mountain pass near the Afghanistan/Pakistan border) in an event that shakes Victoria’s court.
+The start of ITV period drama Victoria season two delves straight into a genuine military incident, depicting the retreat and massacre of many British soldiers in Afghanistan at an area known as the Khyber Pass (a mountain pass near the Afghanistan/Pakistan border) in an event that shakes Victoria’s court.

 And in real life the events were similarly momentous, described in 2013 as “the worst British military disaster until the fall of Singapore exactly a century later” – but how accurate was the rest of the depiction?